 W4GF set up a WhatsApp group for young women in February 2020 to reach young women on platforms that they use to communicate.
 “Young women are rarely in the webinars and we need to know how to pull them in, even with reminders, they seem disinterested.
 I know as I previously stayed away from webinars, the notion is it takes too much time and young women do not have bundles for this with complicated language.”
 A quote from a young woman.

-This WhatsApp group now has over 200 participants from 27 countries.
+This WhatsApp group now has over 240 participants from more than 27 countries.
 This WhatsApp group offers young women: